epsilonlabs/incremental-evl/org.eclipse.epsilon.incremental.generation/README.md

 ## https://eclipse.org/epsilon/incremental/Property

-  By default the tempalte assumes that EAttributes use EPrmitive types (EString, EInt, etc.) as types and uses the corresponding Java type to select the appropriate Type type when creating properties.
+  By default the template assumes that EAttributes use EPrmitive types (EString, EInt, etc.) as types and uses the corresponding Java type to select the appropriate Type type when creating properties.
 For cases in which this is not the case, the Property can be used to have more control over the used type.
 THIS IS NOT IMPLEMENTED YET.